-The mission statement should be brief, defining the basic purpose of the agency, with particular focus on its core programs and activities.
-In addition, an agency may supplement the mission statement with a concise discussion of enabling or authorizing statutes, as well as identification of issues that Congress specifically charged the agency to address.
+The mission statement should be brief, defining the basic purpose of your agency, with particular focus on your core programs and activities.
+In addition, you may supplement the mission statement with a concise discussion of enabling or authorizing statutes, as well as identification of issues that Congress specifically charged your agency to address.
 An agency may include a summary list of those laws and directives relevant to the conduct of its core programs and activities as a plan appendix.

 Vision statements, which often enunciate agency values or principles, may be included in a strategic plan.
-A vision statement is not required.
+A vision statement should be proximately placed with the agency mission statement.